zalter-com/izvor/docs/handler-descriptor.md

 # Handler descriptors

-The handler Descriptors are a type of objects (classes) that are used to define how to handle the incoming stream
+The descriptor Descriptors are a type of objects (classes) that are used to define how to handle the incoming stream

-There are some [pre-made handler descriptors](premade-handler-descriptors.md) for you to use or expand upon.
+There are some [pre-made descriptor descriptors](premade-descriptor-descriptors.md) for you to use or expand upon.

 ---

-## Callback: `HandlerFunction(stream, headers, [flags, [context[, ...additionalParams]]])`
+## Callback: `Handler(stream, headers, [flags, [context[, ...additionalParams]]])`

 - `stream` [\<ServerHttp2Stream\>](https://nodejs.org/dist/latest-v15.x/docs/api/http2.html#http2_class_serverhttp2stream)
   The unmodified incoming stream.